top of page

 Swedish is a combination of light to firm gliding strokes.
 A full body massage can be accomplished using these relaxing techniques.
 Deep Tissue targets deep-layer tissue, and is considered a spot treatment.
 Deep tissue treatments may require additional appointments if there are multiple areas of the body that need work.

-How should I prepare for my massage session?
+How should I prepare for my treatment session?

 Is it normal to feel sick after getting a massage?